 If you’re using a kid’s thermometer, chances are good you’re home from work at the worst possible time (because it’s always at the worst possible time).
-The Kinsa smart thermometer can’t help you with that, but it can track your kid’s fever (and other vitals) right there on your phone, which is what you’re going to be staring at all day, anyway.
+The Kinsa smart thermometer can’t help you with that, but it can track your kid’s fever (and other vitals) right there on your smartphone, which is what you’re going to be staring at all day, anyway.

-Yes, the Kinsa is mostly there for the tracking functions.
+Yes, the Kinsa smart thermometer is mostly there for the tracking functions.
 Create individual profiles for your family, friends, and neighbors in which you record symptoms.
 It also allows you to take notes and gives a final diagnosis (Murder?
 Who switched this with Dick Van Dyke’s thermometer?)
 It also provides real-time medical advice based on age and fever reading, and recommends when you should finally stop pretending that your kid’s not sick and call the damn doctor.